Predicting High-precision Depth on Low-Precision Devices Using 2D Hilbert Curves: Experiments

 \subsection{Implementation Details}

-To demonstrate the ability of the proposed method to reduce quantization error, we chose the DFS task.
-In this case, the quality of depth prediction is high~\cite{DFS}, and quantization becomes a dominant error source.
-To reduce artifacts related to the quality of GT depth we adapted ScanNet~v2~\cite{ScanNet} dataset in the following way.
-Training, validation, and test data are rendered from meshes provided for each ScanNet~v2 scene using PyRender~v.0.1.45 library~\cite{Pyrender}.
+For stereo matching models training we adapted ScanNet~v2~\cite{ScanNet} dataset in the following way.
+Training, validation, and test data are rendered from meshes provided for each ScanNet~v2 scene using PyRender~v.0.1.45 library.
 The camera poses for the left camera are fixed to the same values as specified in ScanNet~v2.
-The right camera is shifted by 60~mm along axis $x$ to form a horizontal baseline.
+The right camera is shifted by 60~mm along the axis $x$ to form the horizontal baseline.
 Intrinsic parameters for the left and right cameras correspond to ScanNet data: pinhole camera with $f_x=f_y=577.87$, $c_x=320$, $c_y=240$.
 The split of the dataset into training and test parts corresponds to the official ScanNet~v2 split.

-Two models are selected for the experiments: DispNet with the original architecture proposed by Mayer \etal in~\cite{DispNet} and Dense Prediction Transformer (DPT)~\cite{DenseTransformer} with MobileViTv3-S~\cite{MobileViTv3} as an encoder.
-In all experiments, the models' input shape is $384\times512$ pixels and the output shape is $192\times256$ pixels.
-The modified DispNet model architecture is illustrated in Fig. \ref{fig:3-3-hpdispnet-arch}.
-The DPT is adapted to 2 input frames by adding a convolutional layer to the network' beginning.
-The head predicting Hilbert curve components for the DPT model is the same as for DispNet's but includes an additional convolutional and up-sample layer in each branch due to different feature shapes for the DPT decoder.
-We found that injecting small amount of Gaussian noise at the beginning of Hilbert components head improves quantization of modified models with SNPE library and have no effect on unmodified models.
-Experimental results for modified models are presented with Gaussian noise layer with SD equals 0.02.

-The original and modified DispNet models were trained with AdamW optimizer with $2\cdot10^{-4}$ learning rate.
-The DPT models are trained with Adam optimizer with cosine decay learning rate policy~\cite{CosineAnnealingWarmUp} and warm-up, where the learning rate changes from $10^{-7}$ to $10^{-4}$ during warm-up and from $10^{-4}$ to $5\cdot 10^{-5}$ during decay.
-Batch size is 12 for all models.
-Models are trained with depth loss implemented according to~\cite{HuLoss} and Hilbert curve loss component hyperparameters $\alpha=1$ and $\beta=25$.

-DispNet and DPT were quantized to INT8 precision using SNPE SDK~v.2.17 with default settings and key use\_enhanced\_quantizer~\cite{SNPE}.
-The quantization dataset contains 150 stereo pairs randomly selected from the training part of the adapted ScanNet v2 dataset.
-Models were tested on Samsung S22 device with Qualcomm Snapdragon 8 Gen 1 processor and Hexagon 780 DSP.
-Below we refer to CPU inference for INT8 models running on device's CPU in de-quantization mode and to DSP inference for INT8 models running on Hexagon DSP.
-The SNPE SDK tools snpe-net-run and snpe-throughput-net-run were used to run models on the DSP, calculate model outputs, and measure inference time.
-Power consumption is measured with Monsoon Solutions FTA22D Power Monitor ~\cite{Monsoon}.
+All models were quantized using SNPE SDK~v.2.24 and tested on Samsung~S24+ device with Qualcomm Snapdragon~8 Gen~3 processor and Hexagon DSP.
+We compare models in FP16, W8A16 and W8A8 formats running on Hexagon DSP.
+Power consumption is measured with Monsoon Solutions FTA22D Power Monitor in power save mode.